trigger-corp/trigger.io-file/module/docs/index.md

 * `total`: The total storage space of the device in bytes.
 * `free`: The amount of free storage space available on the device in bytes.
 * `app`: The amount of storage space used by the app in bytes.
-* `cache`: The amount of storage space used by the app's cache in bytes.
+* `endpoints`: The amount of storage space used by the app's endpoints in bytes.

 To get the size in other units, you can simply divide the return values by: